Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 Are you thinking about deferring your student loans for a few months?

-A deferment (or a forbearance) may seem like a good idea, but it is almost always a mistake.
-In fact, there are only a couple of circumstances in which a deferment is a smart decision.
+While deferments and forbearances might initially seem like a smart choice, they often lead to more problems.
+In fact, there are only a couple of circumstances in which a typical deferment is a smart decision.

 Reasons you may want a deferment:

-• You are saving for a down payment on a new place
+• You are saving for a down payment on a new home

 • The holidays are coming up